27 April 2013 - 6 October 2013

 So, here was a Cockfield man who had travelled the world, seen Native Americans in the forests of the South, seen (and deplored) slavery in both America and South Africa, met some of the richest and most influential people in the world, and given his name to the best-known boundary line on the surface of the earth.
 The term ‘Dixie-land’ is universally recognised as meaning the southern States of America, those south of the Mason-Dixon Line, and the term ‘Dixie’ resonates in literature, music, politics and geography.
 Not a bad record for a boy from a small pit village in County Durham!

-This exhibition includes many items such as model ships, surveying equipment and historic maps to celebrate the 250th anniversary of the Mason-Dixon Line.
+This exhibition included many items such as model ships, surveying equipment and historic maps to celebrate the 250th anniversary of the Mason-Dixon Line.